-Expect to hear more about headless commerce platforms in 2020.
-This isn’t something developed by Marie Antoinette, but rather the separation or decoupling of the front end and back end in the architecture of a platform.
+Headless commerce platforms continue to increase in popularity.
+This technology is about the separation or decoupling of the front end and back end in the architecture of a platform.
 Ecommence applications built like this operate independently at either end and can be changed at one end without the need for reciprocal changes on the other.

 Competing in today’s market means meeting current customer demands, and with a headless platform the front end can remain nimble to keep pace with emerging touchpoints and experiences without the headaches created by even simple projects in a traditional eCommerce model.